DigitalSlideArchive/large-image-utilities/profiling.md

 vizviewer -s -p 8000 viztracer.json
 ```

 Then open a web browser to port 8000.
+You can run with the `--use_external_processor` flag to show more samples, but then the port doesn't seem configurable.

 ## py-spy